knpuniversity/symfony4/sfcasts/uploads/flysystem-defensive.md

 That'll fix that problem... but I don't *love* doing this.
 Honestly, I *hate* silencing errors.
-One of the benefits of throwing an exception is that we can configure Symfony to notify us via the logger.
+One of the benefits of throwing an exception is that we can configure Symfony to notify us of errors via the logger.
 At SymfonyCasts, we send all errors to a Slack channel so we know if something weird is going on... not that we *ever* have bugs.
 Pfff.

 Here's what I propose: a *soft* failure: we don't fail, but we *do* log that an error happened.
 Back on the constructor, autowire a new argument: